pdfcpu/pdfcpu/content/core/sign.md

 Using `-all` reveals that there is only one signature.
 The signature contains a single signer, which is the expected behavior for ETSI CAdES-detached signatures.

-We see the trusted certificate chain, and also that the certificate is not expired and is considered **not revoked** after contacting the corresponding OCSP responder via HTTP.
+We see the certificate chain resolved against pdfcpu's local certificate store, and also that the certificate is not expired and the available OCSP responder returned a non-revoked status.

-We can see the validated and therefore trusted timestamp, which elevates the PAdES level from B-B to B-T. This could also be due to a separate valid DTS (Document Timestamp Signature).
+We can see timestamp evidence, which pdfcpu reports as B-T evidence.
+This could also be due to a separate DTS (Document Timestamp Signature).

 <br>

-Next, we have an example that uses a Document Timestamp Signature to prove that the signature existed at a certain time.
+Next, we have an example that contains a Document Timestamp Signature as timestamp evidence.

 ```sh